myrahaulmark/recipes-database/docs/api_documentation.md

 3. **Choose the method**:
     - Select the appropriate HTTP method (GET, POST, PUT, DELETE) depending on what you want to do.
-    - Example: Choose `GET` for fetching users or `POST` for creating a new recipe.
+    - Example: Choose `GET` for fetching users or `DEL` for deleting a user.

 4. **Add headers (if needed)**:
     - If your API requires authentication, add the necessary API key or authentication token in the headers.